-If you lived in American Samoa instead of United States, you would:
+If you moved to American Samoa from the United States, you would:

 MAKE 84.8% LESS MONEY EVERY YEAR